lilyyang1014/arxiv_digest/README.md

 # arxiv_digest
 ArXiv LLM Research Digest

-An automated tool that searches, filters, and summarizes the latest Large Language Model (LLM) research papers from arXiv, with a focus on publications from top institutions.
+I am an automated tool that searches, filters, and summarizes the latest Large Language Model (LLM) research papers from arXiv, with a focus on publications from top institutions.

 🌟 Features